Kim Philby: Personal life

 In February 1934, Philby married Litzi Friedmann, an Austrian Jewish communist whom he had met in Vienna.
-They subsequently moved to Britain; however, as Philby assumed the role of a fascist sympathiser, they separated.
+They subsequently moved to Britain; however, they later separated.
 Litzi lived in Paris before returning to London for the duration of the war; she ultimately settled in East Germany.

 While working as a correspondent in Spain, Philby began an affair with Frances Doble, Lady Lindsay-Hogg, an actress and aristocratic divorcée who was an admirer of Franco and Hitler.
 They travelled together in Spain through August 1939.

 In 1940, Philby began living with Aileen Furse in London.
 Their first three children, Josephine, John and Tommy, were born between 1941 and 1944.
 In 1946, Philby arranged a divorce from Litzi.
 He and Aileen were married on 25 September 1946, while Aileen was pregnant with their fourth child, Miranda.
 Their fifth child, Harry George, was born in 1950.
 Aileen suffered from psychiatric problems, which grew more severe during the period of poverty and suspicion following the flight of Burgess and Maclean.
 She lived separately from Philby, settling with their children in Crowborough while he lived first in London and later in Beirut.
 Weakened by alcoholism and frequent illness, she died of influenza in December 1957.
 Through his son John, Philby's granddaughter is the author Charlotte Philby.

 In 1956, Philby began an affair with Eleanor Brewer, the wife of New York Times correspondent Sam Pope Brewer.
 Following Eleanor's divorce, the couple married in January 1959.
 After Philby defected in 1963, Eleanor visited him in Moscow.
 In November 1964, after a visit to the US, she returned, intending to settle permanently.
 In her absence, Philby had begun an affair with Donald Maclean's wife, Melinda.
 He and Eleanor divorced and she departed Moscow in May 1965.
 Melinda left Maclean and briefly lived with Philby in Moscow.
 In 1968, she returned to Maclean.

 In 1971, Philby married Rufina Pukhova, a 39-year-old Russo-Polish woman, with whom he lived until his death on 11 May 1988, aged 76, in Moscow.

 Death

-In a Moscow hospital on 11 May 1988 Kim Philby died of heart failure.
-(Rumors of suicide were based purely on a famous line of his, "A true secret agent only shoots [a gun] once in his life - when he has no other way out.")
-He was "buried with the honours of a KGB General."
+Philby died in a Moscow hospital on 11 May 1988 of heart failure.
+Rumours of suicide were based purely on a famous line of his, "A true secret agent only shoots [a gun] once in his life - when he has no other way out."
+He was "buried with the honours of a KGB General" in Kuntsevo Cemetery, Ryabinovaya Ulitsa, Moscow.

 Rufina Ivanovna Pukhova, his fourth wife, told a reporter that Philby was "disillusioned with Communism by the end of his life, tortured by his failings, and drank himself to death."
+She did dismiss the rumours that he had actively committed suicide, however, and insisted that he had ultimately died of a heart condition, telling Helen Womack of The Independent, "The suicide story is rubbish, to put it mildly".